michalperlak/michalperlak.online/content/blog/spring-certified-preparation/index.md

 ---
 title: Preparing for Spring Professional certification
 date: "2020-03-12T19:12:03.284Z"
 description: "Want to become Pivotal Spring Certified Professional?
-Here is how I was preparing for the exam"
+I've become one recently.
+Was it worth it?
+How to prepare?
+Here are my reflections."
 ---

 ### Spring Certification